artingu/pocketacid/README.md

   the current tempo.
 For example, 30 is three steps.
 * delay feedback: the delay feedback amount
 * delay duck: bass drum ducking amount for the delay return
+* swing: controls the time ratio between odd and even steps, allowing for 16th note swing
 * drum kit: the built-in drum kit sample set to use

 These settings concern the whole program and are not included in snapshots: